-With the \varnothing 2.2 mm pilot drill, mark the implant axis by drilling to a depth of about 6 mm.
-Insert the short side of the depth gauge with the distance indicator to check the depth.
+With the \emptyset 2.2 mm pilot drill, mark the implant axis by drilling to a depth of about 6 mm.
+Insert the short side of the depth gauge with the distance indicator to check the depth for correct implant axis orientation.
+If necessary correct unsatisfactory implant axis orientation in the following step.